 Bettas are territorial and aggressive.
 They often enjoy maintaining their calm.
 However, Betta fish would flare their fins and endanger their opponent even before there is any chance that they will become prey themselves out of dread of being caught by any predator.

-In addition to this, there are additional factors that may cause your cat to act aggressively.
+In addition to this, there are additional factors that may cause your fish to act aggressively.

 In this article, we will discuss Betta fish flaring behavior, the pros and cons of it, and under what circumstances they tend to show aggression in detail.